New Mexico Care Planning Council

 Breaking that down, about 25% of the over age 50 population have prepaid for their burials (cemetery plot, mausoleum or niche), 18% have prepaid for headstones, urns, caskets , grave liners or vaults, opening and closing of graves and so on and 13% have prepaid for goods or services from a funeral home or funeral director.
 The same article indicates that over $25 billion is being held in pre-need trust funds.
 Roughly another $25 billion is waiting to be paid out in life insurance benefits.
 Prepaid or preneed funerals and burials are big business.

-Most states allow for using life insurance for funeral plans and a large number of states allow it for burial plans.
-In those states that allow insurance, three or four insurance companies have designed policies specifically to fund preneed contracts.
-The largest of these is a company called Forethought Insurance, which until recently was a subsidiary of the Batesville Casket Company, the world's largest manufacturer of caskets.
-Forethought agents provide a turnkey operation for the selling of insurance funded contracts through funeral homes or funeral Directors.
-A standard contract is used with all funeral providers in that state that may or may not guarantee the cost of goods and services and does not require irrevocable assignment of the death benefit to the funeral provider.
+A standard contract is used with all funeral providers in each state that may or may not guarantee the cost of goods and services and does not require irrevocable assignment of the death benefit to the funeral provider.
 Where allowed, the contract will include burial services as well.